etr359/project-1-movie-analysis/README.md

 Questions:
 * What genre of movies are most profitable?
 * What is the optimal time of year to maximize profits?
-* Does higher average rating drive profitability?
+* What is the relationship between audience perception and profitability?
 ***

 ## Data